Noone2018b/SteamCMD-Syno-Guide/readme.md

 A few more sophisticated shell scripts for automating some of the process.

 ## SteamCMD-wrapper
-[Shell script for downloads (and some other things), from mdeguzis/ProfessorKaos64](https://github.com/mdeguzis/steamcmd-wrapper) including correcting install dir.
+[Shell script for downloads (and some other things), from mdeguzis/ProfessorKaos64](https://github.com/mdeguzis/steamcmd-wrapper) including correcting the installation dir.

+This supports:
 - Basic game info function (no JSON parsing)
 - Install dir name routine.
 This grabs the correct name from SteamCMD game info, as so:
 `./steamcmd.sh +app_info_print ${GAME_APP_ID} +quit | awk -F'"' '/installdir/ {print $4}'`
+- Install routines for SteamCMD and game servers.
+I didn't try these functions.

-There's a quick-hack `-syno` version of this script in this repo, with the paths changed slightly for use with the Docker container.
+There's a quick-hack `-syno` version of this script in this repo, with the paths changed slightly for downloading with the Docker container.

 To run: